ElektraInitiative/libelektra/doc/usecases/core/UC_keyset_lookup_hierarchy.md

   - [`KeySet` has been created](UC_keyset_create.md)
 - **Main success scenario:**
   - Caller asks Core to cut a `Key` hierarchy descendant from a given `Key` R from a `KeySet` KS.
-  - Core searches for the first `Key` in KS that is part of the desired hierarchy, i.e., the first `Key` in KS that is a descendant of R according to [`Key` hierarchy comparison](UC_keyname_hierarchy.md).
+  - Core searches for the first `Key` in KS that is part of the desired hierarchy, i.e., the first `Key` F in KS that is a descendant of R according to [`Key` hierarchy comparison](UC_keyname_hierarchy.md).
-  - If not found, Core returns an empty KS
+  - If not found, Core returns an out-of-range index range.
-  - If found, Core searches for the last `Key` that is not part of the desired hierarchy, i.e., Core tries all `Key`s in KS in [keyname order](UC_keyname_ordering.md) until it finds a `Key` that is not a descendant of R.
+  - If found, Core searches for the first `Key` L that is not part of the desired hierarchy.
-  - Core removes all `Key`s of the desired hierarchy from KS and puts them into a new `KeySet` KS1
+    This is equivalent to Core trying all `Key`s in KS after F in [keyname order](UC_keyname_ordering.md) until it finds a `Key` that is not a descendant of R.
-  - Core returns KS1.
+  - Core returns an index range `[f, l)` (start inclusive, end exclusive), where `f` is the index of `Key` F and `l` the index of L.
 - **Alternative scenario:** -
 - **Error scenario:** -
 - **Postcondition:** -